 Generally, the investment policy of the Bank is to invest funds among categories of investments and maturities based upon the Bank's asset/liability management policies, investment quality, loan and deposit volume and collateral requirements, liquidity needs and performance objectives.
 GAAP requires that securities be classified into three categories: trading, held-to-maturity, and available-for-sale.
-At March 31, 2019, securities with fair value of \$79.8 million, or 87.3%, of the Bank's total securities were classified as available-for-sale, and the remaining securities with amortized cost of \$11.1 million, or 12.2%, were classified as held-to-maturity.
-The Bank had no securities classified as trading at March 31, 2019 and March 31, 2018.
+At March 31, 2020, securities with fair value of \$65.8 million, or 86.6%, of the Bank's total securities were classified as available-for-sale, and the remaining securities with amortized cost of \$10.2 million, or 13.4%, were classified as held-to-maturity.
+The Bank had no securities classified as trading at March 31, 2020 and March 31, 2019.

-Equity securities primarily consist of the Bank's investment in a Community Reinvestment Act ("CRA") mutual fund and other equity investments.
+Equity securities primarily consist of the Bank's investment in a limited partnership Community Capital Fund.
 As a result of the adoption of ASU 2016-01 in April 2018, the Company determined that these investments fall under the provisions of ASU 2016-01, and accordingly, were transferred from available-for-sale and reclassified into equity securities on the Statement of Financial Condition.
 These securities are measured at fair value with unrealized holding gains and losses reflected in net income.
 Effective April 1, 2018, the Company recorded a cumulative effect adjustment of \$721 thousand as a reclassification from accumulated other comprehensive loss to retained earnings.
-Additionally, all future changes in fair value will be recognized in the Statements of Operations.
-The Bank redeemed its \$9.2 million investment in the CRA mutual fund during the third quarter of fiscal year 2019.
-The following tables set forth the amortized cost and fair value of securities available-for-sale and held-to-maturity at March 31, 2019 and March 31, 2018:
+Additionally, all subsequent changes in fair value have been recognized in the Statements of Operations.
+Other investments totaled \$874 thousand at March 31, 2020 and are included in Other Assets on the Statements of Financial Condition.

+The following tables set forth the amortized cost and fair value of securities available-for-sale and held-to-maturity at March 31, 2020 and March 31, 2019: